cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Also, there is a feature called Priority.
 You can set a priority level for a whole RQ, which means every session in that RQ will have that priority.
 But if you want, you can set a priority for just one session using the `gp_adjust_priority()` function.

+**Exercise**

-Practice Time: Make a user, set up an RQ, put the user in the RQ, then run a query.
+Make a user, set up an RQ, put the user in the RQ, then run a query.
 Watch and see what happens to the RQ.